 ABSTRACTS and REGISTRATION

-The 2017 AS4SAN conference will take place on the 15th and 16th of June at the Melbourne Brain Centre.
+The 2017 AS4SAN conference took take place on the 15th and 16th of June at the Melbourne Brain Centre in Parkville*.

-Keynote presenters include Prof. Shihui Han (Peking University), Prof. Skye McDonald (UNSW), Prof. Kim Felmingham (University of Melbourne), A/Prof. Peter Enticott (Deakin University), Prof. Bernard Balleine (UNSW) and Professor Eddie Harmon-Jones (UNSW).
-For more information about the keynote presentations click here.
+Keynote presenters included Prof. Shihui Han (Peking University), Prof. Skye McDonald (UNSW), Prof. Kim Felmingham (University of Melbourne), A/Prof. Peter Enticott (Deakin University), Prof. Bernard Balleine (UNSW) and Professor Eddie Harmon-Jones (UNSW).

 Presentations at the conference will either be 15 minute talks, a 5 min datablitz presentation (+ poster) or a poster.
 Note that abstracts will only be accepted if they are relevant to the field of social or affective neuroscience.
 Early bird registration is $125 for students and $200 for staff and closes on the 15th of April.
 Late bird registration is $150 for students and $250 for staff and closes on the 15th of May.